gus33000/Colorie/README.md

 ### Custom dry ink rendering canvas

 By default, ink input is processed on a low-latency background thread and rendered "wet" as it is drawn.
 When the stroke is completed (pen or finger lifted, or mouse button released), the stroke is processed on the UI thread and rendered "dry" to the [InkCanvas](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas) layer (above the application content and replacing the wet ink).
 Windows Ink enables you to override this behavior and completely customize the inking experience by custom drying the ink input and providing more efficient management of large, or complex, collections of ink strokes.
-For example code, see [ColoringPage.xaml](ColoringBook/Views/ColoringPage.xaml#L25), [ColoringPage.xaml.cs](ColoringBook/Views/ColoringPage.xaml.cs#L25), and [ColoringPageController.cs](ColoringBook/Views/ColoringPageController.cs#L25).
+For example code, see [ColoriePage.xaml](Colorie/Views/ColoriePage.xaml#L25), [ColoriePage.xaml.cs](Colorie/Views/ColoriePage.xaml.cs#L25), and [ColoriePageController.cs](Colorie/Views/ColoriePageController.cs#L25).

-To resolve ink rendering issues when a user zooms in or out (or for any change in display DPI), we adjust the DPI scale of the dry ink canvas in in the [ColoringPage.ScrollViewer_ViewChanged method](ColoringBook/Views/ColoringPage.xaml.cs#L185).
+To resolve ink rendering issues when a user zooms in or out (or for any change in display DPI), we adjust the DPI scale of the dry ink canvas in in the [ColoriePage.ScrollViewer_ViewChanged method](Colorie/Views/ColoriePage.xaml.cs#L185).

 ### Custom InkToolbar